abinit/abipy_book/abipy_book/bse/lesson_bse.md

 +++

 The WFK file (KSS file in old versions of Abinit) contains the Kohn-Sham (KS) wavefunctions and energies and is represented with an ellipsis.
-The path on the left indicated with blue arrows represents the RPA calculation (`optdriver=3`) that produces the SCR file (see also the first lesson of the $GW$ tutorial).
+The path on the left indicated with blue arrows represents the RPA calculation ({{optdriver}} = 3) that produces the SCR file (see also the first lesson of the $GW$ tutorial).
 Once the WFK (KSS) and the SCR file are available, we can finally contruct the BSE Hamiltonian and solve the Bethe-Salpeter problem (the green rectangle at the bottom of the flowchart).
 The construction of the Bethe-Salpeter Hamiltonian represents a significant portion of the overall CPU time due to the large number of transitions (bands and in particular $k$-points) needed for an accurate description of the frequency-dependence of the polarizability.

 For BSE computations, it is common practice to simulate the self-energy corrections by employing the scissors operator whose value can be obtained either from experiments or from *ab-initio* calculations.
-The scissors operator allows one to avoid a costly $GW$ calculation that should performed for all the $k$-points and bands included in the transition space (the optional path on the right indicated with yellow arrows that corresponds to `optdriver=4`).
+The scissors operator allows one to avoid a costly $GW$ calculation that should performed for all the $k$-points and bands included in the transition space (the optional path on the right indicated with yellow arrows that corresponds to ({{optdriver}} = 4).

 For this reason, in this lesson, we will employ two commonly used approximations that will reduce considerably the computational cost of the BSE flowchart while giving reasonably accurate results:

-   * The *ab-initio* $W$ is replaced by a model dielectric function that is constructed from the GS density $n(r)$ and the additional variable `mdf_epsinf` that gives the value of the static limit $\epsilon_\infty(\omega=0)$.
+   * The *ab-initio* $W$ is replaced by a model dielectric function that is constructed from the GS density $n(r)$ and the additional variable {{mdf_epsinf}}
+     that gives the value of the static limit $\epsilon_\infty(\omega=0)$.
-     This approximation allows us to bypass the blue boxes in the diagram above (`optdriver=3`)
+     This approximation allows us to bypass the blue boxes in the diagram above ({{optdriver}} = 3)

-   * The modifications introduced by the $GW$ self-energy on the initial KS band structure are approximated with a scissor operator (`mbpt_sciss`).
+   * The modifications introduced by the $GW$ self-energy on the initial KS band structure are approximated with a scissor operator {{mbpt_sciss}}.
      This approximation allows us to bypass the yellow boxes in the diagram above (`optdriver=4`).

 Under these assumptions, the BSE flowchart reduces to a simple GS-SCF run to get $n(r)$ plus